-Freed was actually playing the new Rhythm & Blues records released by black artists—in fact, he was a champion of musicians such as Chuck Berry—and his show drew listeners from Cleveland's white and African American communities.
-Today, you can still experience the best live Hip-Hop, Jazz, R&B and Rock at venues throughout the city from Bop Stop and Nighttown to the Beachland Ballroom and the Agora Theatre.
+Freed was actually playing the new Rhythm & Blues records released by Black artists — in fact, he was a champion of musicians such as Chuck Berry — and his show drew listeners from Cleveland's white and African American communities.
+Today, you can still experience the best live Hip-Hop, Jazz, R&B and Rock at venues throughout the city from Bop Stop to the Beachland Ballroom.

 Elsewhere, the Rock Hall celebrates Motown and soul legends (including Otis Redding and Aretha Franklin) with memorable artifacts.
 Fans can also see some of the most iconic clothing from musical greats: Michael Jackson’s sequined glove, James Brown’s rhinestone jumpsuit, the beautiful dresses worn by Diana Ross & The Supremes, and Beyoncé’s gold dress from the "Run the World (Girls)” video.